Bonuan Gueset: Landmarks & Tourist Attractions

 Aside from being notably the largest barangay in the region, it is also known for being the location of many prominent and historical parks and landmarks in Dagupan.
 The Parks include the Tondaligan People's Park, Japan-Philippine Friendship Garden, and Pangasinan Phil.
 Veteran's Park Gen. Mac Arthur Statue's site.

 Facing Lingayen Gulf, Tondaligan Beach - an urban beach park complex flocked by tourists and patronized by locals - offers numerous amenities.
 The extensive Tondaligan baywalk, dubbed as the longest in the region, is a prominent feature along the Bonuan shore wherein cyclists can enjoy biking and savor Lingayen Gulf's picturesque view.

 Numerous gated communities also dot the barangay to cater to the city's suburban housing needs.
 Premier class gated neighborhood such as San Marino Place is situated at the barangay's main entry point, with most of its land were reclaimed beside the Dawel river banks.
 The biggest gated community in the city - Tondaligan Blue Beach Subdivision - is situated near the historic coast of Bonuan Blue Beach.
 Smaller but decent communities are also present such as Maramba Bankers Village and White Plains Subdivision, among others.

-Commercial Activity

-Bonuan Gueset is one of the most urbanized residential zones in Dagupan.
-It currently hosts one of the biggest supermarket chains in the country - Puregold, which is located at the heart of the Barangay.
-7-Eleven on the other hand, opened its first Bonuan store at the Barangay's busiest intersection, adjacent to Bonuan church and seminary, CSI Bonuan, Dasmariñas' talipapa lane, numerous restaurants and public/private schools.
-This makes the heavily commercialized area a miniature "CBD" or "downtown", a unique feature in this part of the city.

-The old Amigo Gas Station was demolished mid-2017 to pave way for a Bonuan Gueset branch of CSI Supermarket located at the Barangay's main intersection.
-The supermarket, which also offers various food kiosks, pharmacy, Cable/Internet payment center, Bank ATM and a bakeshop, opened in mid-2018.

-Gasoline stations, such as big players Petron and Caltex, together with local players Amigo Gas and recently, Centrum Fuel, established their outlets in several strategic points of the barangay.